Many cancers metastasise to the liver, whereas primary liver cancer (cancer that arises in the liver) is not very common.

 - embolisation therapies (TACE and SIRT) administered directly into the blood circulation of the liver

-In the event that surgery is not possible, it may be possible to reduce the size of the tumor or slow down its development with other treatments.
+In the event that surgery can not be accomplished, it is often possible to reduce the size of the tumor or slow down its development with other treatments.
 If there is just a single tumor or only a few of them, local treatments, such as thermal ablation, may sometimes come into question.
 In this treatment, a needle-like probe is guided into the middle of the tumor.
 It transmits radiofrequency radiation that briefly heats the area of the tumor to a high temperature, destroying both sick and healthy cells.

-In TACE therapy (transcatheter arterial chemoembolisation), chemotherapeutic agents are injected directly into the arteries that vascularise the liver tumor.
+In TACE therapy (transcatheter arterial chemoembolisation), chemotherapeutic agents are injected directly into the vessels of a hepatic cancer tumor.
 At the same time, vessels supplying the tumor with blood are blocked with an embolising agent.
 In some rare cases, TACE therapy may decrease the size of the tumor so much that it can actually be operated on.
 Sometimes, tiny microspheres of radioactive material may be used that attach to the capillary network of the tumor and radiate, causing an internal radiation therapy effect (SIRT, selective internal radiation therapy).